top of page

 Case Study 6,000 words

-Students must have completed two journal entries for each of the six-day modules by the end of this course.
+Students must have completed two journal entries for each of the ten modules by the end of this course.
 Journal entries are 1,500 words each on relevant subjects throughout the training with six reflective practice questions within each of them.
-These evidence a combination of reading, research and practice based learning including both creativity and personal reflection.
+These evidence a combination of reading, research and practice based learning including academic standards, creativity and personal reflection.

 If you are interested in one of our courses, you can attend a Taster Day (9am to 5.15pm) at IATE including presentations, workshops and interviews.
 To access this you will be required to book by completing an online application form via the IATE website.
 Please also ensure you register your interest here so that we can follow your application process.